mackemo/python-newsfeed/README.md

 ## Description
 A continuation assignment from Vanderbilt University's bootcamp where the assignemnt was to learn how to implmenet the backend of a tech news site with Python.
 The site had starter code for the frontend built with Node.js.
+The site involves signing up and users can create posts, edit posts, delete posts, comment, and upvote any post.
 My task was to create the models, routes, seeds file, and util folder.

 ## Table of Content